Glenn McGrath: McGrath Foundation

 In 2002 Glenn and Jane founded the McGrath Foundation, a breast cancer support and education charity in Australia, which raises money to fund McGrath Breast Care Nurses in communities right across Australia and increase breast cancer awareness in young women.
 Since 2007, the third day of the first Test held in Sydney Cricket Ground is named Jane McGrath Day, even if the day is washed out.
 Following the death of Jane in June 2008, Glenn accepted the voluntary role of chairman of the Board of the McGrath Foundation, and he participates in many activities in support of the Foundation to ensure the fulfilment of its vision.
 As of April 2016, the McGrath Foundation has placed 110 McGrath Breast Care Nurses around Australia, who have helped support more than 33,000 Australian families.

+On 29 December 2018, Ruth Strauss died after a battle with a rare form of lung cancer.
+In the wake of Ruth's death, former Ashes adversary Andrew Strauss reached out to McGrath who later helped Strauss to found the Ruth Strauss Foundation and secured Day 2 of the Lord's Test as a similar partner event ahead of the 2019 Ashes.

 Honours

 In 2001, McGrath was one of just twenty-one Australian athletes inducted into the Australian Institute of Sport Best of the Best list.

 He was awarded the Allan Border Medal and the Men's Test Player of the Year by CA in 2000.
 He was also awarded the Men's ODI Player of the Year in 2001.

 McGrath was named a Member of the Order of Australia on 26 January (Australia Day) in 2008 for "service to cricket as a player", and along with his wife for "service to the community through the establishment of the McGrath Foundation."
 In 2008 McGrath was named the NSW Australian of the Year.

 McGrath was inducted into the Sport Australia Hall of Fame in 2011, and the ICC Cricket Hall of Fame in January 2013.
-He was also inducted into the Australian Hall of Fame by the CA in 2013.
+He was also inducted into the Australian Cricket Hall of Fame in 2013.

-He was named as a bowler in Australia's "greatest ever ODI team."
+He was named as a bowler in Australia's "greatest-ever ODI team".

 In a fan poll conducted by the CA in 2017, he was named in the country's best Ashes XI in the last 40 years.

 A statue of McGrath by artist Brett "Mon" Garling was installed at McGrath's home town of Narromine in 2009.